fossasia/wp-rotatingtweets/readme.txt

 In most cases, each use (or "instance") of this plug-in gets data from Twitter every 2 minutes.
 The exception is when two or more instances share the same settings (screen name etc.), in which case they share the same data rather than each calling it separately.

-= How can I add a Twitter bird to the left of my tweets? = You can do this by going to the `rotatingtweets/css` directory and renaming `yourstyle-sample.css` to `yourstyle.css`.
+= How can I add a Twitter bird to the left of my tweets? = You can do this by going to the `rotatingtweets/css` directory and renaming `rotatingtweets-sample.css` to `rotatingtweets.css` and putting it in the `wp-content/uploads/` directory.
 This displays a Twitter bird to the left of your tweets.
-Any CSS you put into `yourstyle.css` won't be overwritten when the plug-in is upgraded to the latest version.
+Any CSS you put into `rotatingtweets.css` won't be overwritten when the plug-in is upgraded to the latest version.

 = The Rotating Tweets are not rotating.
 What can I do? = This normally happens if there is more than one copy of `jQuery` installed on a page - or more than one copy of `jQuery.cycle`.